-Colored diamonds like blue diamonds, red diamonds, orange diamonds, yellow diamonds etc., are difficult to find naturally, but easy to create in a lab and made available to you.
-Lab-grown colored diamonds have incredible brilliance and sparkle.
+Colored diamonds like blue diamonds, red diamonds, orange diamonds, yellow diamonds etc., are difficult to find naturally.
+However, they’re easier to create in a lab to make available for you.
+Lab grown colored diamonds have incredible brilliance and sparkle.
 More unique colors with the best quality are readily available whenever you desire them.

-Lab-grown diamonds or lab-created diamonds are the same as natural diamonds.
-Lab-grown diamonds are sometimes called synthetic diamonds, mostly because they are man-made and not because they are fake diamonds like cubic zirconia.
+Lab grown diamonds or lab created diamonds are the same as natural diamonds.
+They’re sometimes called synthetic diamonds, mostly because they are man-made and not because they are fake diamonds like cubic zirconia.

 What Is Their Market Value?

-Gemologists make lab-grown diamonds with state-of-the-art technology that costs tons of dollars.
-These diamonds are as much as 40% to 50% less expensive than natural diamonds due to shorter production time and less demand.
+Gemologists make lab grown diamonds with state-of-the-art technology that costs tons of dollars.
+These diamonds are as much as 40% to 50% less expensive than natural diamonds.
+Why?
+Because of shorter production time and less demand.

 Only Experts Can Tell the Difference

-The naked eye cannot see the difference between the two.
-However, with the use of a diamond tester, expert gemologists can tell the difference between real lab-grown diamonds and natural diamonds.
-The presence of nitrogen found in natural diamonds, but absent in Lab-grown diamonds is the major identity difference.
+Despite what you may have heard about using a lab created diamonds test to see if they’re real, the naked eye cannot see the difference between the two.
+However, with the use of a diamond tester, expert gemologists can tell the difference between real lab grown diamonds and natural diamonds.
+The presence of nitrogen found in natural diamonds, but absent in lab grown diamonds, is the major identity difference.

 An Honest Retailer Will Set You Right

 You shouldn’t get your diamond engagement ring from just anywhere.
-Suppose you want the best quality lab-grown diamond for your engagement ring.
-We reccommend you find an honest retailer who doesn’t just want your money.
+Suppose you want the best quality lab grown diamond for your engagement ring.
+We recommend you find an honest retailer who doesn’t just want your money.
 One who truly wants to give you value.

 Her Ring Size Matters a Lot

-Getting her ring size can be challenging, especially if the engagement ring is a surprise, but there are ways to get around it.
-You can start with a ring size chart; if that isn’t good enough, get her family and friends to help you; another good idea is to use one of the rings she already has.
+Getting her ring size can be challenging.
+This is especially true if the engagement ring is a surprise, but there are ways to get around it.
+You can start with a ring size chart; if that isn’t good enough, get her family and friends to help you.
+Another good idea is to use one of the rings she already has.
 Whatever method you choose, get her correct ring size; it matters a lot.

 The Perfect Shape

-Just like natural diamonds, jewelers cut them into different unique diamond shapes such as emerald shape, round shape, oval shape, pear shape, radiant shape, princess shape, and many more; you can also have them cut into the custom shape of your own desire.
+Just like natural diamonds, jewelers cut them into different unique diamond shapes such as emerald shape, round shape, oval shape, pear shape, radiant shape, princess shape, and many more; you can also have them cut into any custom shape you want.
 All shapes are unique and beautiful, but the perfect shape is the one your partner loves.

 What Metal Works for You

-To complete your Lab-grown diamond engagement ring.
-The gem has to sit pretty on a well-polished metal.
-You have various options ranging from platinum to white gold for a silver look, or you can choose rose gold or yellow gold.
+To complete your lab grown diamond engagement ring, the gem has to sit pretty on a well-polished metal.
+You have various options, from platinum to white gold (for a silver look), or choose rose gold or yellow gold.
 It is best to know what your partner likes before making this decision

-When you buy a lab-created diamond you receive grading reports and diamond certificates just as with natural diamonds; this is done by an expert.
-Grading and certification of a diamond are just as important as buying a diamond, they are not just a show of ownership, but they contain vital information about the quality of diamond you have purchased, so you don’t end up paying for the quality of the diamond and then end up receiving something lesser.
+Yes, lab created diamonds are graded and certified.
+When you buy a lab created diamond you receive grading reports and diamond certificates just as with natural diamonds; this is done by an expert.
+Grading and certification of a diamond are just as important as buying a diamond.
+They are not just a show of ownership, they also contain vital information about the quality of diamond you purchased.
+Certificates also ensure you don’t pay inflated prices for a diamond without that much value.

 The second C stands for clarity.
-Lab-grown diamonds clarity focuses on its appearance.
-Here you are looking out for any sign of defect that might have happened in the process of creating lab-grown diamonds.
-Avoid lab-grown diamonds with cracks.
-Lab-grown diamonds with S12 grade are better with hardly any inclusions or blemishes.
+Lab grown diamonds clarity focuses on its appearance.
+Here, you are looking out for any sign of defect that might have happened in the process of creating lab grown diamonds.
+Avoid lab grown diamonds with cracks.
+Lab grown diamonds with S12 grade are better because they hardly have any inclusions or blemishes.

 The fourth C stands for Carat weight.
-Carat focuses on the Lab-grown diamond weight and size.
-Usually, the bigger the carat weight of a mined diamond, the higher the price, but because Lab-grown diamonds are about 40% less expensive than the mined diamond, you can get a large lab-grown diamond with the same size, brilliance, and sparkle as the natural diamond.
+Carat focuses on the Lab grown diamond weight and size.
+Usually, the bigger the carat weight of a mined diamond, the higher the price.
+But because lab grown diamonds are about 40% less expensive than mined diamonds, you can get a large lab grown diamond with the same size, brilliance, and sparkle as a natural diamond.

-Ensure that you speak to an expert before purchasing a lab-grown diamond, and the grading report and certification should be according to the 4’Cs
+Ensure you speak with an expert before purchasing a lab grown diamond.
+Also ensure the grading report and certification are completed in line with the 4’Cs

-Lab-grown diamonds have become a major part of the diamond industry.
-It has gained a lot of popularity, and it is indeed here to stay.
+Lab grown diamonds have become a major part of the diamond industry.
+They have gained immense popularity that continues to grow.
+Without a doubt, lab grown is here to stay.